-The solution easily follows:
+Upon transposing c, the solution easily follows:

-c + x = a + b − c
+c + x = a + b − c.

 In summary, when −x is on the right, it is skillful simply to transpose it.
 But when +x is on the right, we may exchange the sides.

 Problem 14.
 Solve for x :

 Copyright © 2019 Lawrence Spector

 Questions or comments?